JensRavens/example-codable/README.md

-# example-codable
+# Swift 4 Codable JSON Parsing and Encoding
-Playground Examples for Swift 4 Codable Protocols
+This playground contains examples for parsing and encoding Swift objects like classes, structs and enums from and to JSON.